-For plant and equipment, impairment losses are recognised in the statement of comprehensive income in the cost of sales line item.
+For plant and equipment, impairment losses are recognised in the statement of comprehensive income in the other expenses line item.
 However, because land and buildings are measured at fair value, impairment losses on land and buildings are treated as a revaluation decrement, to the extent of any previous revaluation increments.